dkk0803/PHAS0077_Xiaoman_Ding/readme.md

 Run models.py if you want to see the training processes of machine learning models.

-Run data_analysis.py if you want to see some plots about data analysis.
+Run data_analysis.py if you want to see some analysis about the project dataset.